 1/3 c. apple juice concentrate

-Put all in your food processor bowl and whirl til smooth
+Put all in your food processor bowl and whirl til smooth pour ontop of apples being careful not to disturb the apples.

 BAKE 40 MIN. or until the center is almost set.